Save this what to pack if you need to evacuate for a hurricane list, in case there’s a storm in your area. You don’t want to forget anything.

 Let me just start with this one to get it out of the way.
 No matter what you do, pack undergarments, pack extra, and pack them first.
 You have no idea, honestly, where you are going to end up.

 The first two nights away were unexpected, and we spent those at my aunt’s house.
-The next few were already planned nights away, so we had a reservation at a nice hotel with complementary laundry.
+The next few were already planned nights away, so we had a reservation at a nice hotel with complimentary laundry.

 The nights we spent evacuating all happened on a moment by moment basis.
 So we had to take any available room in any available hotel.
 And that meant staying at a hotel that smelled like wet socks (due to the air conditioner leaking on the carpets for who knows how long).
 If you got stuck there, you wouldn’t want to wash your clothes … especially your undergarments.